 Coronavirus (COVID-19) is a new illness affects your lungs and airways.
 It is understood that it spreads from cough droplets and the chances of it being transmitted via traded objects like packages, food or cash is extremely low.

-An article published on March 2nd, 2020 by a British daily broadsheet newspaper came under fire after claiming that the World Health Orgnaisation was advising people to avoid using cash in fear of spreading coronavirus when on March 9th, WHO issued a statement via MarketWatch stating that they were misrepresented.
+An article published on March 2nd, 2020 by a British daily broadsheet newspaper came under fire after claiming that the World Health Organization was advising people to avoid using cash in fear of spreading coronavirus when on March 9th, WHO issued a statement via MarketWatch informing readers that they were misrepresented.

 "We did NOT say that cash was transmitting coronavirus"

 How low is the risk of coronavirus on cash?

 All surfaces can, indeed, carry the virus or any bacteria, but reports that unfairly single out cash raises red flags since all surfaces (including food wrapping, cards, pin pads, mobile phones, banknotes, tables, keyboards, mobile phones and doorknobs) are all equally as risky.
 Coins, interestingly, are “are actually very bad environments for viruses to survive,” says Dr Christine Tait-Burkard, an expert in infection and immunity.